 We also welcome submissions from employees of sponsors and will evaluate them using the same methods as other submissions.
 However, submissions will not be considered if they focus only on demonstrating or selling a sponsor’s specific product.

-The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement (i.e. considering the context of the topic in the larger world of questions about equity and justice), 5) organization and clarity, and 6) evidence of ethical research practice (if applicable).
-Proposals will also be evaluated on potential engagement of participants and how it will provide and encourage multiple perspectives and views on the topic proposed.
-Workshop proposals will be evaluated based on their learning outcomes.
+The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement & ethical research (if applicable), 5) organization and clarity, 6) applicability to the conference theme.
+Workshop proposals will also be evaluated based on their learning outcomes.
 Lightning talks can be shorter and more informal and the committee will evaluate them with that in mind.

 Finally, we expect:

-All RDAP Summit 2021 presenters are encouraged to submit proposals for a special issue in JeSLIB.
-Commentaries are also welcome for publication in JeSLIB from first time and veteran attendees.
+All RDAP Summit 2024 presenters are encouraged to submit proposals for a special issue in JeSLIB.
+Commentaries are also welcome for publication in JeSLIB from first-time and veteran attendees.

 JeSLIB is a peer-reviewed, open access journal that publishes full-length papers, eScience in Action articles, reviews, commentaries, and video articles.
 For more information see JeSLIB’s Guidelines for Authors.

-Submissions require the contact information of the primary presenter, the proposal type, title, summary (max 150 words), a brief statement about what informed your involvement in this topic, and three or fewer topic keywords describing the proposal.
+Submissions require the contact information of all presenters, the proposal type, the title, summary (max 300 words), and a brief statement about what informed your involvement in this topic.
 Workshop proposals will require learning outcomes.
+Panel proposals will require three example questions that may be discussed.

 RDAP Summit is an independent conference through the RDAP Association, which provides accessible and affordable opportunities to connect with the research data support community.

-Send your questions to the RDAP Conference Chairs: Amelia Kallaher at aak98[at]cornell[dot]edu and Reid Otsuji at rotsuji[at]ucsd[dot]edu.
+Send your questions to the RDAP Conference Chairs: firstname.lastname@example.org